 Person applying for ballot paper Questions 1.
-A person applying as an elector. (a) "Are you the person registered in the register of local government electors for this election as follows ( read out the whole entry from the polling register )?"
+A person applying as an elector. (a) "Are you the person registered in the register of local government electors for this election as follows (readoutthewholeentryfromthepolling register)?" (b) "Have you already voted, here or elsewhere, at this election, otherwise than as proxy for some other person?"
+2 A person applying as proxy. (a) "Are you the person whose name appears as A.B. in the list of proxies for this election as entitled to vote as proxy on behalf of C.D.?"